MeirKlemp/bevy_2048/README.md

           - [x] self is not merged
     - [x] Add movement animation
     - [x] Spawn new tile if moved
+  - [x] Tile despawning
+    - [x] Despawn merged tiles with the last level with an animation
 - [ ] Score system
   - [ ] Add score to the score system every merge
   - [ ] Highscore system